Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Related Work

 Also, the transferability of the learned policies may differ at different levels of tasks; for instance, policies derived from more structured and informative tasks are more robust to diverse tasks \cite{kreidieh_inter-level_2021}.
 Yan \textit{et al.} proposed a unified framework for traffic signal control using transfer learning to transfer knowledge across different intersections and adapt to varying traffic conditions \cite{yan_reinforcement_2021}.
 Also, transfer learning is used for real-time crash prediction \cite{man_transfer_2022}, and traffic flow prediction in data-sparse regions \cite{oruche_transfer_2021}.

 RL-based methods require generating significant amounts of simulation data, which can be costly.
 However, transfer learning offers a solution to alleviate the burden of data generation and simulation for training each model.
 By employing an efficient training scheme, the model can quickly learn when, what, and where to transfer knowledge in scenarios with limited data availability \cite{jang_learning_2019}. \jhedit{The selection of source tasks is critical in transfer learning as it sets the foundation for the efficacy of knowledge transfer.
-Contextual relevance in source task selection is critical in the efficacy that the transferability of a policy may be predicted through its relation to the target task's characteristics \cite{sinapov_learning_2015, li_context-aware_2019}.
+Contextual relevance in source task selection is critical for the efficacy of the transferability of a policy, which may be predicted through its relation to the target task's characteristics \cite{sinapov_learning_2015, li_context-aware_2019}.
 Furthermore, Agostinelli \textit{et al.} explore metrics that predict the success of transferred knowledge, facilitating the selection of source model ensembles to maximize performance on the target task \cite{agostinelli_transferability_2022}.
-In addition to selecting individual source tasks, multi-task learning can also be used to solve multiple related tasks \cite{belletti_expert_2018}. }
+In addition to selecting individual source tasks, multi-task learning can also be used to solve multiple related tasks \cite{belletti_expert_2018}. } \jhedit{Closest to our setting, Cho et al.\ introduce Model-Based Transfer Learning (MBTL) \cite{cho2024model}, which explicitly models (i) the training performance via Gaussian processes and (ii) a linear generalization gap over context, and then uses Bayesian optimization to pick source tasks with sublinear regret guarantees.
+In contrast, our TTL specializes in the temporal context (hold duration~$\delta$) and yields simpler closed-form greedy and coarse-to-fine selection rules with area-coverage guarantees.}

-A hierarchical approach to task granularity can be beneficial as it allows for the refinement of coarse attributes while learning more finer tasks.
-This method has been successfully employed by Wei \textit{et al.} in their work on vehicle re-identification tasks \cite{wei_coarse--fine_2018} and in large-scale fault diagnosis tasks \cite{wang_coarse--fine_2023}.
-A coarse-to-fine framework can progressively improve task performance in complex problem-solving environments.
+A hierarchical approach to task granularity can be beneficial as it allows for the refinement of coarse attributes while learning finer tasks.
+This method has been successfully employed by Wei \textit{et al.} in their work on vehicle re-identification tasks \cite{wei_coarse--fine_2018} and in large-scale fault diagnosis tasks \cite{wang_coarse--fine_2023}. \jhedit{Our method leverages temporal locality in hold duration---transferring between nearby $\delta$---which plays an analogous role to curriculum learning while explicitly optimizing source-task selection under a fixed training budget.}

 Overall, transfer learning has shown promising results in improving the efficiency and safety of traffic management systems by leveraging the similar temporal structure of a series of tasks and prior knowledge from related tasks.